-(Indian Polity) THE JUDICIARY - Supreme Court, Jurisdiction and Powers, Qualifications, Appointment, Tenure and Removal of Judges
+(Indian Polity) THE JUDICIARY - Supreme Court, Qualifications, Appointment, Tenure and Removal of Judges

 As we know, judiciary is one of the three organs of the government, others being the legislature and the executive.
 It interprets the law of the land, protects fundamental rights, settles the disputes and acts as guardian of the Constitution.
 It sees that the government of the day is run according to the provisions of the Constitution.
 India has a single unified and integrated judicial system and the Supreme Court is the highest court in India.
 This is unlike the dual court system in USA- the federal and state courts, adjudicating under separate Constitutions.
 A single, integrated judiciary represents a hierarchy of courts.
 The Supreme Court stands at the top of this single integrated judicial system with High Courts at the State level.
 Below the High Courts, there are several subordinate courts such as the District Courts which deal with civil cases and the Session Courts which decide criminal cases.

 Article 124 provides for the establishment and constitution of Supreme Court of India, which is the apex court of India.
 It was established on 28th January, 1950 i.e. two days after the commencement of the Constitution.

 Article 124(1) – “There shall be a Supreme Court of India consisting of a Chief Justice of India and, until Parliament by law prescribes a large number, of not more than seven other judges.”